davidarroyo1234/InstagramUnfollowers/README.md

 **_This script has been tested only on Chromium-based browsers_**

+**_"Download All Followers List" option is not tested for 5000+ followers.
+It should do fine until you reach a memory limit._**

 ## DEV

 When introducing new changes to `main.js`, make sure to run the "build" command in-order to automatically format, compress, and convert your code.